 Dr Katherine Peckitt

-I use a wide range of psychological therapies to help people make sense of and find a way through emotional and physical distress.
-I believe in using therapy to re-connect people with their own strengths and resources.
+I think it is completely normal that at different points in our lives, we need help with our emotional obstacles.
+I believe therapy helps people to re-connect with their strengths and resources.
 The approaches that I might include in my work are:

-- Psychodynamic therapy, an approach which considers early childhood and care giving experiences and how these influence current relationships with self and others
+- Attachment theory, an approach which considers early childhood and care giving experiences and how these influence current relationships with self and others

 - Systemic therapy, as an approach to think about family relationships and role of each family member in this system